 The Betfair Exchange offers a wide range of Australian horse racing betting.
-Most of the big venues are covered on the site and you are able to pit your wits against layers at odds you probably won’t get elsewhere.
+Most of the big venues will be covered on the site and you will be able to pit your wits against odds you probably won’t get elsewhere.

 How to find good Australian Horse Racing Odds

 One option is to go to the Betfair Exchange.
 Although you pay commission on each and every bet (the amount depends on your account), the odds available on the Betfair Exchange are superior to any other site.